 Emily E. LB.
-Twarog, PhD – Director, Regina V. Polk Women’s Labor Leadership Conference
+Twarog, PhD – Co-Director, Regina V. Polk Women’s Labor Leadership Conference

 Emily grew up in New England and after moving around the country settled in the Chicago area in 1999.
-She spent 15 years in the food service industry as a line cook, drive thru cashier, assistant pastry chef, bread baker, and server.
-She was the president of GEO/UAW Local 2322 at the University of Massachusetts Amherst, a community organizer with the Campaign for Labor Rights and Jobs with Justice, and was a member of UNITE HERE Local 1 and a union steward in a downtown Chicago hotel where she worked as a server.
+She spent 15 years in the food service industry as a line cook, drive-thru cashier, assistant pastry chef, bread baker, scone entrepreneur, and server.
+She was the president of GEO/UAW Local 2322 at the University of Massachusetts Amherst, a community organizer with the Campaign for Labor Rights and Jobs with Justice, and a member of UNITE HERE Local 1 and a union steward in a downtown Chicago hotel where she worked as a server.
 She currently lives in Skokie with her husband who organizes workers, two marvelously curious boys who are growing up on the picket line, and one very fluffy dog named Roxi.
 In 2017, she was elected to the Skokie School District 73.5 for a four year term.

 Judy Ancel, Instructor